Learning Flat Latent Manifolds with VAEs: Variational Auto-Encoders with Flat Latent Manifolds

 Inspired by batch normalisation, we define the squared scaling factor to be the mean over the batch samples and diagonal elements of $\G$ (see App.~\ref{app:compc} for empirical support):

 The optimisation algorithm Alg.~\ref{alg:flm_rewo}, and further details about the optimisation process can be found in App.~\ref{app:alg}.

 By using augmented data, we regularise $\G$ to be a scaled identity matrix for the \emph{entire} latent space enclosed by the data manifold.
-Hence, the \methodreg learns an Euclidean latent space.
 As a consequence, the function $f(\z)$ (decoder) is---up to the scaling factor $c$---distance-preserving since $D_\x(f(\z_i), f(\z_j))\approx c \,D_\z(\z_i,\z_j)$, where $D_\x$ and $D_\z$ refer to the distance in the observation and latent space, respectively.